MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 ## Scenario

-A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
-Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
-This will be an end-to-end solution which will help you understand the overall process flow.

-In this lab we will continue to build on top of the components created in the previous lab.
+In this lab we will continue to build on top of the Microsoft Dataverse components created in the previous lab.
 We will now build a Power Apps model-driven app to allow the office staff manage records for the inspectors and the inspectors to manage their own records as needed.

 ## High-level lab steps